Nevcairiel/LAVFilters/README.txt

 Alternatively, you can also open a playlist file (*.mpls, located in BDMV/PLAYLIST), and LAV Splitter will then play that specific title.

-In future versions you'll be able to choose the title from within the player, as well.
+In future versions, you'll be able to choose the title from within the player, as well.

 Compiling
 =============================
-Compiling is pretty straight forward using VS2019 (included project files).
+Compiling is pretty straightforward using VS2019 (included project files).
-Older versions of Visual Studio are not officially supported, but may stil work.
+Older versions of Visual Studio are not officially supported, but may still work.

 It does, however, require that you build your own ffmpeg and libbluray.
 You need to place the full ffmpeg package in a directory called "ffmpeg" in the